 A quick and gut-reaction 5 stars.
 It took me at least half-way through to figure out what he was doing, and to shed the preconceptions of what I thought this book was going to be.
-The last
+The last 10050 pages are masterful.

 This turned out to be a different novel, a better novel, than the one I was expecting.
 I know Linden MacIntyre as a journalist, and knew this was about the sex abuse scandals in the Catholic Church.
 So I expected a journalistic exploration of that topic in novel form.
 Sorry, Mr. MacIntyre; I misunderestimated you.